ScriptBasic/WinPBX/docs/Oxygen/Variables and Data Types.md

 Boolean data type.
 Can hold the values True or False.

+Notionally a Boolean type, but in reality it is a 32bit signed integer, as in C

 # <a name="boolean"></a>Boolean

 Boolean data type.
 Can hold the values True or False.

+Notionally a Boolean type, but in reality it is an UBYTE (8 bit signed integer)

 # <a name="short"></a>Short